zama-ai/concrete/docs/guides/deploy.md

 serialized_result = result.serialize()
 ```

-Finally, decrypting a result from the execution of `dec` would be:
+To decrypt a result from the execution of `dec`:

 <!--pytest-codeblocks:skip-->
 ```python